cpickering-sio/Drifter_Cams/README.md

 1. The first step is to calibrate the cameras

-I am going to be following the Kalbir pipeline: https://github.com/ethz-asl/kalibr/blob/master/README.md
+I am going to be following the Caibmar pipeline: https://cau-git.rz.uni-kiel.de/inf-ag-koeser/calibmar